stephen-jackiw/gehtGud/README.md

 # The SoftwareInterviewSupportSuite
 This is a folder for various projects in the software engineer support suite: a collection of projects that I am making to track my journey to getting into FAANG++.

-They project is intended to be run locally and will expand as I see fit and useful.
+The project is intended to be run locally and will expand as I see fit and useful.
 For now it will remain in the command line with TUI features planned.

 # The Services:
 Leetcode Tracker - A tracker for all attempts on Leetcode interviews and problems.